R-Hertel/tetmag/doc/examples/example2.rst

 		    phi_H = 170 # azimuthal angle

-The ``torque limit`` entry ws removed to ensure that the simulation runs for 1 ns, irrespectice of the evolution of the magnetic structure.
+The ``torque limit`` entry was removed to ensure that the simulation runs for 1 ns, irrespectice of the evolution of the magnetic structure.
 Moreover, we lowered the ``time step`` value to 0.1 ps, which is genarally a safe choice for low-damping simulations like this one.
 The ``material001.dat`` file remains unchanged compared to the one used for the quasistatic calculation of the s-state.

 After the simulation, the resulting magnetization dynamics can be analyzed as described before.
 The image below displays the average :math:`y` component of the magnetization :math:`\langle M_y\rangle/M_s` as a function of time: